yellowdog/python-examples/README.md

 When a Task is allocated to a Worker on a node by the YellowDog Scheduler, the following steps are followed:

 1. The Agent running on the node downloads the Task's properties: its `taskType`,  `arguments`, `environment`, `taskdata`, and (from the Object Store) any files in the `inputs` list and any available files in the `inputsOptional` list.
-In addition, the `yd-submit` command sets the following environment variables automatically: `YD_WORK_REQUIREMENT_NAME`, `YD_TASK_GROUP_NAME`, `YD_TASK_GROUP_NUMBER`, `YD_TASK_NAME`, and `YD_TASK_NUMBER`.
+A number of `YD_` environment variables are also automatically set by a combination of `yd_submit` and the Agent itself -- see above for details.
 2. The downloaded files are placed in an ephemeral directory created for this Task's execution, and into which any output files are also written by default.
 2. The Agent runs the command specified for the `taskType` in the Agent's `application.yaml` configuration file.
-This done as a simple `exec` of a subprocess.
+This done as a simple `exec` of a subprocess to run the Task.
 3. When the Task concludes, the Agent uses the exit code of the subprocess to report success (zero) or failure (non-zero).
 4. The Agent then gathers any files in the `outputs` and `outputsRequired` lists and uploads them to the Object Store.
 If a file in the `outputsRequired` list is not found, the Task will be reported as failed.
 The Agent will also optionally upload the console output (including both `stdout` and `stderr`) of the Task, contained in the `taskoutput.txt` file.
 5. The ephemeral Task directory is then deleted.

 Note that if a Task is aborted during execution, the Task's subprocess is sent a `SIGTERM`, allowing the Task an opportunity to terminate any child processes or other resources (e.g., containers) that may have been started as part of Task execution.
+In addition, there is the option to set an `abort` clause as part of the Task Type specification in the Agent's `application.yaml` file, in which case the script specified in the `abort` clause takes over responsibility for any abort handling.

 Once the steps above have been completed, the Worker is ready to accept its next Task from the YellowDog scheduler.

-Note that if the Agent on a node has multiple Workers, then Tasks are executed in parallel on the node and can start and stop independently.
+Note that if the Agent on a node advertises multiple Workers, then Tasks are executed in parallel on the node and can start and stop independently.

 ### The User and Group used for Tasks

-By default, the Agent runs as user and group `yd-agent`, and hence Tasks also execute under this user.
+By default, in the standard YellowDog Agent VM images and in images/instances created using the [YellowDog Agent Installer Script](https://github.com/yellowdog/python-examples-templates/tree/main/agent-installer/linux), the Agent runs as user and group `yd-agent`, and hence Tasks also execute under this user.

 `yd-agent` does not have `sudo` privileges as standard, but this can be added if required at instance boot time via the `userData` property of a provisioning request.
 E.g. (for Ubuntu):